Tea at Five on Broadway Show: Cancelled Show

 - Genre: Play

-- Tea at Five is 70 minutes long, including an intermission of none
+- Tea at Five is 70 minutes long, and does not have an intermission.

 - 8 Shows per week